Jason Padgett

-Jason D. Padgett is an American artist diagnosed with alleged acquired savant syndrome.
+Jason D. Padgett (born 1970) is an American artist diagnosed with acquired savant syndrome.
 As a young man, he dropped out of Tacoma Community College and worked as a salesman for his father's futon company.
 On the night of September 13, 2002, Padgett was attacked and robbed by two men outside a karaoke bar, an event that is purported to have changed his brain activity.

 Early life

 Padgett was born in 1970 in Anchorage, Alaska, where he grew up.
 When he was nine years old, his parents divorced and Padgett moved with his mother and brother to the small town of Cantwell, Alaska.
 As a young man, he bungee jumped at least 30 times, skydived nineteen times, scuba dived with sharks, and earned a brown belt in karate.
 He soon dropped out of community college to sell futons full time.

 Attack

 On September 13, 2002, Padgett went to a local karaoke bar with his friends in Tacoma, Washington.
-As he was leaving the bar, he was hit on the back of the head.
+As he was leaving the karaoke bar, he was hit on the back of the head.
 He saw a white light, felt dizzy, fell down, and lost consciousness.
 As he came to and tried to stand up, he was punched and kicked by two men repeatedly.

 At the Tacoma General Hospital, doctors diagnosed a bruised kidney and a concussion; Padgett was given medication and was sent home the same night.
 His alleged attackers were arrested and then released.